swagshaw/mindspore-flops/Readme.md

 ## Benchmark

-TODO:Fill a table about the data of more models in mindspore.modelzoo
+TODO:Fill a table about the data of more models in mindspore.modelzoo.
+And fix some errors between pytorch and mindspore results.

 Model         | Input Resolution | Flops
 ---           |---               |---